Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Results

-Nevertheless this does not preclude us from studying the fermion parity stability in the temporal domain by repeated sweeps within a limited magnetic field interval.
+Nevertheless, this limitation does not preclude us from studying the fermion parity stability in the temporal domain by repeated sweeps within a limited magnetic field interval, with the results shown in Figure~\ref{fig:fermionic_parity_stability}.
 Their reproducibility includes their phase which remains stable over several hours.
-What is even more remarkable is that when the phase of the oscillations fluctuates, it happens predominantly through phase jumping by $\pi$, as can be seen in Figure~\ref{fig:fermionic_parity}(a).
-This is exactly what one would expect in the case of fluctuating fermion parity inside the interferometer: the phase of the $e/4$ interference is shifted by $\pi$ every time the overall fusion channel of quasiparticles inside the interferometer – their combined fermion parity – changes.
-Such a $\pi$ jump can be seen in Figure~\ref{fig:fermionic_parity}(b) representing three different magnetic field sweeps taken over eight hours, each individual trace takes about 100 min.
+What is even more remarkable is that when the phase of the oscillations fluctuates, it happens predominantly through phase jumping by $\pi$, as can be seen in Figures~\ref{fig:fermionic_parity_stability} and \ref{fig:fermionic_parity}(a).
+A $\pi$-shift in the oscillations attributable to the $e/4$ particles can come from two distinct sources.
+The two scenarios correspond to the fluctuating parity of either neutral fermions or non-Abelian $e/4$ particles inside the interferometer.
+To better clarify the difference between these mechanisms, we remind the reader that we attribute the high-frequency oscillations not to the AB interference per se but rather to the switching of the interference signal on again, off again when the number of $e/4$ particles inside the interferometer loop changes from even to odd and back to even in response to the changing magnetic field.
+A stray $e/4$ quasiparticle tunnelling into or out of the active area shifts this pattern by half a period due to the change in the parity of these quasiparticles.
+Meanwhile, the fermionic parity is the combined property of an even number of $e/4$ quasiparticles; it determines the sign of the interference contribution whenever it is present; its fluctuations would flip this sign.
+Hence while both mechanisms would result in the oscillations shifted by $\pi$, there is, in principle, a difference in their signatures: fluctuations in the number of $e/4$ particles would result in a purely ``horizonatal'' shift of the oscillations whereas in the case of fluctuating fermionic parity one would expect a ``vertical'' reflection of these oscillations about either their peak or their minimum values.
+Such $\pi$ jumps can be seen in Figure~\ref{fig:fermionic_parity}, with the observed jumps shown in Figure~\ref{fig:fermionic_parity}(a,b) seemingly resemble those resulting from the fluctuations in the number of $e/4$ particles.
+Figure~\ref{fig:fermionic_parity}(a) represents three different magnetic field sweeps taken over eight hours, each individual trace takes about 100 min.
 Two of them are perfectly in phase while the third one displays a $\pi$ phase jump whose location is indicated by an arrow.
-Similar behavior is observed at $\nu=5/2$: runs of reproducible oscillations are punctuated by occasional $\pi$ shifts, the predominant instability – see Figure~\ref{fig:5_halves_interf} and Section~\ref{sec:S5-6} of Supplementary Materials, Figures~\ref{fig:S5-6-1} and \ref{fig:S5-6-2}.
+Two more sweeps performed in the same sample clearly show a similar $\pi$ phase jump in Figure~\ref{fig:fermionic_parity}(b).
+Meantime the $\pi$ shift seen in Figure~\ref{fig:fermionic_parity}(c) appears more consistent with the fluctuating fermionic parity.
+Definitive discrimination between these mechanisms, however, requires a more systematic study: the out-of-phase regions of oscillations seen in panel (c) also appear to be related to one another by a horizontal shift (rather than vertical reflection); such a study is currently under way.
+Similar behavior is also observed at $\nu=5/2$: runs of reproducible oscillations are punctuated by occasional $\pi$ shifts, the predominant instability – see Figure~\ref{fig:5_halves_interf} and Section~\ref{sec:S5-6} of Supplementary Materials, Figures~\ref{fig:S5-6-1} and \ref{fig:S5-6-2}.